codepath/android_guides/ActiveAndroid Guide.md

 ### Installation

-You can download a [recent ActiveAndroid JAR](https://www.dropbox.com/s/cee2ldq6chuzplp/ActiveAndroid-3.1-08c6335cd.jar?dl=1) snapshot and drag this into the "libs" folder OR generate the latest JAR yourself based on the source as described below:
+You can download the [latest stable ActiveAndroid JAR](https://github.com/downloads/pardom/ActiveAndroid/activeandroid-3.0.jar) snapshot and drag this into the "libs" folder OR generate the latest JAR yourself based on the source as described below:

 1. Download the latest build of [ActiveAndroid](https://github.com/pardom/ActiveAndroid/archive/master.zip).
 2. Unzip the `master.zip` file.